 One of the most popular question Faraway Fairways are asked is “what’s the chances of winning the St Andrews Old Course ballot”.
 Although it’s tempting to retreat into answers about lengths of string etc we probably can improve on that in attempting to assist you.

 The least expensive and most flexible way to play the Old Course is through ‘the Ballot’.
 In 2020 for instance, the real green fee for St Andrew was actually £195 (not the £1,750 that a guaranteed time can typically weigh in around) and is paid by you to the St Andrews Links Trust after notification of a successful result.
 The ballot also frees you from needing to play the mandatory second St Andrews Links Trust course too, so works out cheaper there as well

 Although the prospects of winning a single ballot on any given day are usually odds against, we can build-up your chances by making a series of applications over a number of days.
 Basically we run the numbers game, so as to tip the balance in your favour by sheer weight of attempts

 The St Andrews Links Trust advertise their ‘busy days’ in advance (fixtures and tournaments) and we can operate strategically around these

 Every other tee-time on a Thursday afternoon, and all-day Saturday are normally reserved for balloted tee-times.
-Throughout the year (average), approximately 20% of Thursday applications succeed, which rises to an estimated 30% for Saturday, although this isn’t a uniform result as different months generate different results.
-Irrespective of this disclaimer, these can represent some of our better prospects so as a consequence we try to keep these on-side (ballot times exist on other days too).
+Throughout the year (average), approximately a quarter of Thursday applications succeed, which rises to an estimated one third for Saturday, although this isn’t a uniform result as different months generate different results.
+Irrespective of this, these can represent some of our better prospects so as a consequence we try to keep these on-side (ballot times exist on other days too).